teleivo/dot/README.md

 * does not produce an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) but a data structure representing the graph, edges and nodes
-* does not support comments https://graphviz.org/doc/info/lang.html#comments-and-optional-formatting
+* does not support multi-line comments https://graphviz.org/doc/info/lang.html#comments-and-optional-formatting
 * does not support ports
 * does not support https://graphviz.org/doc/info/lang.html#html-strings as I have not needed them for my purposes